Linear (group)

-Pennachio and Pauley remain as the current members of the original lineup, while Restivo performs under "Joey from Linear".
+Pennachio and Pauley remain as the current members of the original lineup with addition to Raul Prestol.
+While Restivo performs under "Joey from Linear".

 Career

 After Pennachio and Tolga Katas finished recording "Sending All My Love," they would release it on their record label, Futura Records.

 Atlantic Records re-released the single that charted in the U.S. Top 5 and earned RIAA Platinum certification.
 A self-titled album and two singles followed.
 Since then, Pennachio has become a music executive, manager, hit songwriter & producer.